Ghazan Mausoleum: Structure

 The building was an expansion of construction started by his father Arghun in the Tabriz suburb of Sham ("Shanb-e Ghazan").
 It became a mosque-mausoleum vaqf complex, containing religious and charitable institutions in addition to the royal mausoleum, almost forming a separate "pastoral and mausoleum city", where nomads and sedentary people could interact.

 The area around the mausoleum soon became urbanized, and came to be called "Ghazaniya".
 The mausoleum is no longer extant, except as large tumulus, and all original buildings have disappeared.

 Literary accounts

 The building of the mausoleum was reported in the Jami' al-tavārīkh: "He [Ghazan Khan] constructed another city larger than Old Tabriz at a place called Shamb or Sham where he built a pious foundation surrounded by many gardens and parks.
 This was called Ghazaniyya.
 Merchants from Rūm and Europe (afranj) had their goods inspected there.
 To avoid bad feeling, the tamghachi there were the same as those of Tabriz."

+In 1386 Timur attacked Tabriz with his Chagatai army.
+Tabriz was captured by Timur, who encamped in Sham-Azam and levied a new tax on the inhabitants.

 The author Tusi, visiting Tabriz at the time of Jahan Shah, marvelled at the beauty of the dome of the mausoleum.
 Ibn Battuta also visited the mausoleum: "We were lodged in a place called Shām where the tomb of Ghāzān … is located.
 Adjacent to this tomb is a madrasa and a khanaqah where travellers are fed".